 Themes refer to specific patterns of meanings found within the data set.
-In TA, themes can be identified either inductively from the raw data (also called 'bottom up' way) or theoretically/deductively from the existing literature (also called 'top down' way) (Boyatzis, 1998).
+In TA, themes can be identified either inductively from the raw data (also called the 'bottom up' way) or theoretically/deductively from the existing literature (also called the 'top down' way) (Boyatzis, 1998).
 The approach used in this evaluation was inductive (data-driven).
-Specifically, there were three overarching themes in the interviews and focus groups with the facilitators and project leads of community conversations: (1) Understanding community conversations; (3) Challenges when facilitating community conversations.
+Specifically, there were three overarching themes in the interviews and focus groups with the facilitators and project leads of community conversations: (1) Understanding community conversations as a powerful tool to connect people; (2) 'What works' when facilitating community conversations; (3) Challenges when facilitating community conversations.
 This article draws on the data from the interviews and focus groups with the facilitators and project leads of community conversations.
-This article draws on the data from the interviews and focus groups with the facilitators and project leads of community conversations and project leads of community conversations.
-This article draws on the data from the interviews and focus groups with the facilitators and project leads of community conversations and project leads of community conversations.
 Accordingly, the following section draws on illustrative extracts from the individual and focus group interviews and surveys (presented as indented quotes in this article) to provide sufficient evidence of the themes within the data.